pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 This configuration format matches the configuration for setting up authentication.
 See the task for the [`configure-authentication`][configure-authentication] for details.

-{% code_snippet 'pivotal/platform-automation', 'auth-configuration' %}
+{% code_snippet 'examples', 'auth-configuration' %}

 !!! note
     basic authentication supports both <a href="#basic-authentication">basic env</a> and <a href="#uaa-authentication">uaa env</a> formats